great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 ### 4. Move local configuration to Cloud Composer

-Cloud Composer uses Cloud Storage to store Apache Airflow DAGs (also known as workflows), with each Environment having an associated Cloud Storage bucket.
+Cloud Composer uses Cloud Storage to store Apache Airflow DAGs (also known as workflows), with each Environment having an associated Cloud Storage bucket (typically the name of the bucket will follow the pattern `[region]-[composer environment name]-[UUID]-bucket`).

 The simplest way to perform the migration is to move the entire local `great_expectations/` folder from [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) to the Cloud Storage bucket where Composer can access the configuration.

-To access the Cloud Storage bucket associated with current Cloud Composer environment, first open the Environments page in the Cloud Console, then click on the name of the environment to open the Environment details page.
+First open the Environments page in the Cloud Console, then click on the name of the environment to open the Environment details page.
 On the Configuration tab, the name of the Cloud Storage bucket can be found to the right of the DAGs folder.

+This will take you to the folder where DAGs are stored (Bucket > BucketName > Dags), which can be accessed from the Airflow worker nodes at: `/home/airflow/gcsfuse/dags`.
+The location we want to uploads `great_expectations/` is **one level above the `/dags` folder**.

-The bucket can then be shown in the Cloud Storage console by clicking the bucket name, and the `great_expectations/` folder can be uploaded by dragging and dropping, or clicking the upload folder button.
+Upload the local `great_expectations/` folder by dragging and dropping, using [`gsutil cp`](https://cloud.google.com/storage/docs/gsutil/commands/cp), or by clicking the `Upload Folder` button.

-Once the `great_expectations/` folder is uploaded to the Cloud Storage bucket, it will be mapped to the Airflow instances in your Cloud Composer.
-The folder will now be accessible from the Airflow Worker nodes through the path : `/home/airflow/gcsfuse/great_expectations`.
+Once the `great_expectations/` folder is uploaded to the Cloud Storage bucket, it will be mapped to the Airflow instances in your Cloud Composer and be accessible from the Airflow Worker nodes at the location: `/home/airflow/gcsfuse/great_expectations`.

 ### 5. Write DAG and Add to Cloud Composer
 <Tabs